Teal: Business

+Military

 Armies that used feldgrau, cadet gray and similar shades of grayish green for field uniforms in the late 19th and early 20th century commonly used more saturated color for officers, often tending on teal.
-The armed forces of the Netherlands used teal field uniforms up to the 2nd World War.
+The armed forces of the Netherlands used teal field uniforms up to the Second World War.
 Some of the modern parade uniforms of the Russian Armed Forces are also teal, though named "wave-green" in the service.